FitLayout/PDFAnalyzer/README.md

 to the original document, the goal of the PDF Analysis Tools is to produce an output document that has the same *logical* stucture.

-For this purpose, the tools implement different algorithms for detect ingcommon graphical patterns in the source PDF document that can be represented by some standard HTML elements and CSS constructions.
+For this purpose, the tools implement different algorithms for detecting common graphical patterns in the source PDF document that can be represented by some standard HTML elements and CSS constructions.
 The most important of them include: